Frequently Asked Questions

 Does the ShotKam Camera require batteries?

 No, it has an internal rechargeable lithium-ion battery, so it does not require additional batteries.
 On a full charge, the ShotKam lasts approximately 5-6 hours when shooting clay targets, or 4-5 hours when hunting (because it records longer videos).
 The battery lasts 2 - 4 years (same as an iPhone), then is replaced at our Repair Facility in Florida, USA for $40.
-To charge the ShotKam, simply plug the provided USB cable into any computer or wall adaptor for 2 hours.
-If needed, an external battery pack or car adaptor can be used to charge the ShotKam remotely.
+To charge the ShotKam, simply plug the provided USB cable into any computer or wall adapter for 2 hours.
+If needed, an external battery pack or car adapter can be used to charge the ShotKam remotely.

 How does it know when to record?